Saga-Drøm: Music

 The unusual insertion of a free cadenza half way through the work may well explain why several of the reviewers were hesitant in condoning the piece.
 Kristeligt Dagblad referred specifically to "an intermezzo of a kind that can hardly be described in musical terms: it sounded more like an orchestra tuning up for a concert."
 However, this compositional approach is echoed in Nielsen's "The Market in Ispahan" of Aladdin Op.
 34 (1918–19) where partitions of the orchestra build upon one another.

 In an interview in Politiken published a few years later, Nielsen explained his work in some detail: "I am so fond of the work myself.
 It is kept almost piano all the time and musically it is very radical.
 It depicts the dream of Gunnar of Hlidarende, this marvellous figure from Njal’s Saga who plundered and slaughtered, yet was still made of finer stuff and was ahead of his time.
 He dreams of a brighter, better future for mankind, and I have tried, in muted tones, to give voice to the strange ideas engendered in the dream.
 There are among other things four cadenzas for oboe, clarinet, bassoon and flute which run quite freely alongside one another, with no harmonic connection, and without my marking time.
 They are just like four streams of thought, each going its own way — differently and randomly for each performance — until they meet in a point of rest, as if flowing into a lock where they are united."

+Discography

+The table below lists commercially available recordings of Saga Dream: